pineda-vv/Data-Science-Projects/recipe_project/README.md

 ## Modeling Part 1
 #### Clustering of recipe ingredients
 1. Non-negative Matrix Factorization (NMF) and Latent Dirichlet Allocation (LDA) of Recipe ingredients
 * Unsupervised learning using NMF and LDA was used to analyze the text of recipe ingredients and to cluster similar recipes.
-Different number of clustering groups were assessed.
-Subjectively, I determined that the number of groups appear to be 6 with both NMF and LDA.
-Considering the recipe data was scraped using four search terms, it is easy to imagine that the vegetarian search items may diverge into dessert and savory dishes.
+Different number of clustering groups (n_components) were assessed for both model and plotted.
+Subjectively, I determined that the ideal number of groups that show the best separation appear to be 6 with NMF and 4 with LDA.
+Considering the recipe data was scraped using four search terms, this is not unsurprising.
+The meat recipes appear to overlap quite a bit.
+The other notable distinct grouping appears to be with recipes for something that require ingredients for a baked product.
-* To visualize the clusters, truncated SVD(singular value decomposition) combined with t-distributed stochastic neighbor embedding(TSNE) was used for dimensionality reduction of the recipe text matrices (TF, TFidf) which were labeled based on either the LDA or NMF analysis.
+* To visualize the clusters, truncated SVD(singular value decomposition) combined with t-distributed stochastic neighbor embedding(TSNE) was used for dimensionality reduction of the recipe text matrices (TF, TFidf).
+The points were labeled based according to the clustering revealed by the LDA or NMF analysis.
 * ##### 3-D plots of recipe groupings.
 ![alt text](https://github.com/pineda-vv/Data-Science-Projects/blob/master/recipe_project/data/recipe_nmfclustering_tsne.png)